CS5008Fall2025/c-practice-tracy-u/Report.md

     `arr` is stored on the heap, which requires its memory to be actively managed.
 On the other hand, `expected` is stored on the stack so it does not need to be freed.

-2. What is the difference between the heap and stack when related to memory allocation and management?
+**3. What is the difference between the heap and stack when related to memory allocation and management?**

 **Stack** allocation refers to memory assignment that happens during function calls.
    - Memory is allocated in blocks, last in / first out.
    - Memory allocation is managed automatically and when the function finishes execution, memory is deallocated.